 Both a teacher and a student, Ann, 44, immigrated to the U.S. from Ghana in 2019 with a wide open mind.
 Leaving her husband, two kids, and an accomplished career in academia behind, she moved to be closer to her mother, who had immigrated to the U.S. for marriage years prior.

 Ann had always thought her ticket to the U.S. would be as a student.
 Back in 2006, she found herself with that ticket in hand — a U.S. sponsor, acceptance into Harvard University’s biological sciences master’s program, and a student visa.
 Unfortunately, her sponsor passed away two months before she was set to depart.

 “It was a blow,” says Ann, as her sponsor’s passing not only put her educational pursuits in the U.S. on a permanent hold, but barred her from living near her mother.

-With just an undergraduate degree in hand, she had to rethink her entire life and career, ultimately getting her Master’s in Human Anatomy at the University of Ghana instead.
+With just an undergraduate degree in hand, she had to rethink her entire life and career, ultimately getting her master’s degree in human anatomy at the University of Ghana instead.
 She spent the next decade contributing to the growth of the region’s top university.

-By 2013, her teaching, mentorship, and research roles led to an international opportunity – a European Union-funded doctoral scholarship at the University of Nairobi in Kenya.
-During a three-year stint, she studied Veterinary Anatomy across the continent from her husband and a budding family.
+By 2013, her teaching, mentorship, and research roles led to an international opportunity: a European Union-funded doctoral scholarship at the University of Nairobi in Kenya.
+During a three-year stint, she studied veterinary anatomy across the continent from her husband and budding family.

 For years, Ann had traveled between Ghana and the U.S. to visit her mother.
 Over a decade after her first attempt to study in the U.S., she felt much less inclined to start over from scratch in a new country.
 But by 2019, Ann realized it was time to make the move.
 Once again, she had to leave her husband and kids behind.